Localized Region Guidance for Class Activation Mapping in WSSS: Related Work

 \subsection{Multi-Stage and Progressive Learning Strategies}

 Multi-stage pipelines are common in WSSS to gradually refine coarse predictions.
-For example, SEAM~\cite{wang2020self} and CONTA~\cite{zhang2020reliability} introduce consistency regularization and contrastive loss between CAMs at different stages.
-Progressive learning techniques~\cite{huang2023curricular,fan2023cdnet} also improve generalization by dynamically adjusting task difficulty during training.
-Our method adopts a progressive strategy with stage-wise loss weighting and adaptive augmentation to boost robustness and segmentation quality.
+For example, SEAM~\cite{wang2020self} and CONTA~\cite{zhang2020causal} introduce consistency regularization and contrastive loss between CAMs at different stages.
+Progressive strategies such as ReCAM~\cite{recam2022} and AMN~\cite{lee2022threshold} refine pseudo-masks iteratively.
+IG-CAM extends this idea by coupling each stage with influence-guided sample reweighting.

 \textbf{Summary.} Compared to prior work, IG-CAM uniquely combines: (1) multi-scale CAM generation, (2) instance-level guidance for spatial precision, and (3) influence-based reweighting for robust and adaptive training---all within a unified, progressively optimized pipeline.